How to File LLC Taxes in Illinois? (A Complete Guide)

 As such, the LLC will file federal Form 1065, U.S. Return of Partnership Income, and submit Form IL-1065, Illinois Partnership Replacement Tax Return.

-The amounts transferred to each partner's federal income tax return should be shown on a Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture [1].
+Each partner receives a Schedule K-1-P showing the amounts transferred to their federal income tax return, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture [1].

 3. LLCs Taxed as S-corp